Similarities and Differences

 For example, clinics are areas which animals come to be treated, so much of the equipment and area is designed to be easier for humans to access needed materials and work in a more familiar environment.
 This can also be applied in livestock medicine where vets normally go to barns where although these areas may be less designed for humans, they are generally easy for humans to work with animals and diagnose them.

-In general, many small animal vets (general) work in one location (such as a clinic or hospital), making their work day a bit more consistent.
+In general, many small animal vets (general) work in one location (such as a clinic or hospital), making their work-day a bit more consistent.
+However, farm animal vets are often “ambulatory” meaning they travel to the farms and barns and work out of their trucks loaded with supplies, so that is one thing to consider in livestock medicine.

-Zoological Medicine involves a setting which can vary depending on the day, animal, and procedure/diagnosis.
-This can lead to a very unpredictable work schedule.
-This is a key factor in Zoo Medicine, as every day can feel like a day in ER medicine.
+Zoological medicine can be a combination of clinic work like small animal medicine and outside ambulatory work like farm animal medicine.
+The work environment can vary depending on the day, animal, and procedure/diagnosis.
+This can lead to a very unpredictable work schedule, and is a key factor in Zoo Medicine, as every day can feel like a day in ER medicine.
 That’s why it is so important for vets to be flexible, as each case doesn’t normally fall into specific time blocks on their calendars.

-Another major part of the difference in Work Settings is that Zoo settings are built around animals needs instead of humans, therefore trying to make a diagnosis without putting them under anesthesia and just by observing can prove to be more challenging.
-One thing that makes the process a little bit easier however is the Zookeepers.
+Another major part of the difference in work environments is that zoo settings are built around animals needs instead of humans, therefore trying to make a diagnosis without putting them under anesthesia and just by observing can prove to be challenging.
+One thing that makes the process a little bit easier however is the zookeepers.
 They are like the “owners” of the animals.
 They have a constant eye on their animals and are the first to report to the vet if anything is wrong.

 Overall, Zoo Medicine comes with a lot more unpredictability, as well as more unfamiliar work settings, as it can widely vary.